Tasneem-Selim-Researcher/GNN_CoRA_Competition/README.md

 ---

+## 🕐 Submission Limits

+- Each Team should name the file something like: **Team1**.
+- Only the **latest submission** counts toward the leaderboard.

+---

+## 🧾 Leaderboard

+- Leaderboard scores are automatically updated based on accuracy.
+- In case of identical scores, the earlier submission time will be used as a tiebreaker.

+---

 ## 🎓 Academic Integrity

 This competition is intended for **educational and research purposes**.

 * Plagiarism is not allowed
 * External pretrained models using Cora labels are prohibited

+---

+## 📩 Contact

+If you face issues with the repository or evaluation:
+- Contact me at tasneem.mselim@gmail.com

 ---